Medicare provides cover for Lyrica, also known by its generic name pregabalin, when a person has a plan that includes prescription drug benefits.

 The FDA require generic drugs to have the same active ingredients as brand-name drugs, and the manufacturers must prove that the product works in the same way as the brand-name version.

-However, generic drugs can have different inactive ingredients, which may cause side effects in some people.
+However, generic drugs can have different inactive ingredients, which may cause

 There is a large cost difference between brand-name Lyrica and generic pregabalin.
 There are a range of prices that people can expect to pay at different pharmacies.